hypra/gla11y/README.md

-GLA11Y
+GLA11Y (glade accessibility)
 ======

-This tool checks accessibility of GtkBuilder .ui files produced e.g. by glade It looks for various issues, and notably missing or bogus labelling relations.
+This tool checks accessibility of GtkBuilder .ui files produced e.g. by glade.
+It looks for various issues, and notably missing or bogus labelling relations.